 The precise affect of alcohol varies from person to person.
-The amount someone drink is, of course, an important factor, but not the only one.
+The amount you drink is of course an important factor, but not the only one.
 The difference in effect also depends on:

-- genetic make-up and general health
+- Your genetic make-up and general health

 - Use of legal or illegal drugs

-- gender, age, size and weight
+- Your gender, age, size and weight

-- Whether someone have eaten and how quickly they have consumed their drinks
+- Whether you have eaten and how quickly you have drunk your drinks

-- Whether they are tired or depressed.
+- Whether you are tired or depressed.